mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 RUN apt upgrade -y

 # Magically install Python
-# We'll talk about how to do this well in a moment
+# We'll talk about how to do this next.
-# Or just use the Python official image if you rather
-# Though that is unnecessary these days IMO.

 # ############ FOCUS HERE ##############
 RUN mkdir /app